dbranco/spring-boot-starter-acme/README.md

 Please note that this is a fork from another project at [spring-boot-starter-acme](https://github.com/csueiras/spring-boot-starter-acme).
 My idea is to develop this project following the spring boot versions that are supported by JHipster starting from version 6.10.5

-The version of the project will use the JHipster version in order to keep an easy track of it.
+The version of the project will use the Spring Boot version minimum required by a JHipster version in order to keep an easy track of it.
+For instance:
+1. JHipster version 6.10.5 use Spring Boot 2.2.7.RELEASE then the version of the project is 2.2.7.RELEASE

+Once a version of the project becomes obsolete another will be generated and keep a compatible track.

 # Dependencies